crcn/mesh.js.org/src/common/components/body/docs/md/database-adapters.md

 #### insert operation

 Inserts one or many items in a collection.
+Each inserted item is streamed back as `data`.

 <br />Syntax: `{ name: "insert", collection: collectionName, data: ObjectOrArray }`